suinleelab/path_explain/README.md

 ```
 Alternatively, you can clone this repository to re-run and explore the examples provided.

-## Comptability
+## Compatibility
 This package was written to support TensorFlow 2.0 (in eager execution mode) with Python 3.
 We have no current plans to support earlier versions of TensorFlow or Python.

 ## API
 Although we don't yet have formal API documentation, the underlying code does a pretty good job at explaining the API.
 See the code for generating [attributions](https://github.com/suinleelab/path_explain/blob/master/path_explain/explainers/path_explainer_tf.py#L302) and [interactions](https://github.com/suinleelab/path_explain/blob/master/path_explain/explainers/path_explainer_tf.py#L445) to better understand what the arguments to these functions mean.

 ## Examples

 For a simple, quick example to get started using this repository, see the `example_usage.ipynb` notebook in the top-level directory of this repository.
 It gives an overview of the functionality provided by this repository.
 For more advanced examples, keep reading on.

 ### Tabular Data using Expected Gradients and Expected Hessians

 Our repository can easily be adapted to explain attributions and interactions learned on tabular data.
 ```python
 # other import statements...
 from path_explain import PathExplainerTF, scatter_plot, summary_plot